- Student AffairsStudent Affairs

 The five theater departments abide by an open-auditions policy, giving students opportunities to take part in productions at other campuses.
 The Five College Multicultural Theater Committee sponsors an annual Five College festival of staged readings of works by students, called WORD!
 The Five College Early Music Program sponsors a collegium open by audition to faculty and students.
 Other Five College annual events featuring student work and performances include the poetry festival; the Five College Student Film Festival; and numerous performances produced by the Five College Dance department.

 With an Amherst ID, students may purchase tickets to performances at the UMass Fine Arts Center at discounted rates.
 The online Five College calendar of events lists lectures, films, concerts and other activities taking place on all five campuses.
 Additionally, events information can be found at Five College program web-pages and through Five College social media (https://www.facebook.com/fivecolleges and https://twitter.com/5Colleges).
 The Five College Student Coordinating Board (SCB) is made up of presidents from each campus SGA, plus a representative chosen by each SGA.
 The Student Coordinating Board funds activities and events that bring together students from all five campuses and also programs its own events.
 Meetings, which are open, take place each month during the school year.
 For more information, contact Kevin Kennedy at email@example.com.

 Not all the cooperative programs taking place among the Five Colleges are formal; student groups affiliated with one or more campuses often have participants from several of the other institutions.
 Political organizations, community service groups and religious and women’s organizations are commonly supported by members from the different campuses.

-Lectures, films, concerts and other performances at the five campuses contribute to a lively cultural and social life for students.
-Most of these are listed in the online Five College calendar of events.
-Groups of students from three or more campuses who plan an event jointly may request supplemental funding from the Five College Lecture Fund.
+Groups of students from three or more campuses who plan an event jointly may request supplemental funding from the Student Coordinating Board.
 Credit and noncredit courses, as well as special trips and other events scheduled during January, are usually open to participation by students from any of the five campuses.